-- 8.1 The delegation to Chief Officers and Senior Officers shall include:- - 8.1.1 All powers under all present and future legislation relevant to their areas of responsibility and the discharge of their duties and functions, including all powers incidental and/or conducive to that legislation, their areas of responsibility and the discharge of their duties and functions.
+- 8.1 The delegation to Chief Officers and Senior Officers shall include:- - 8.1.1 All powers under all present and future legislation relevant to their areas of responsibility and the discharge of their duties and functions, including all powers incidental and / or conducive to that legislation, their areas of responsibility and the discharge of their duties and functions.
 All such functions must be managed in accordance with Council policies, strategies and procedures and all applicable law.
-It shall be the responsibility of each chief Officer to liaise with their senior Officers as to the discharge of their delegated functions to ensure it aligns with corporate policy. - 8.1.2 The power to authorise the exercise of the delegated powers of decision by such other Officers as may be deemed appropriate for the proper and efficient performance of the work.
-A record of any delegations shall be provided to the Monitoring Officer and Head of Legal and Head of Governance (The Deputy Monitoring Officers) for their retention. - 8.2 If the Officer to whom a function has been delegated is unable to act due to a conflict of interest, a conflict of opinion with a Chief Officer or any other reason, then it is for the
+It shall be the responsibility of each chief officer to liaise with their senior officers as to the discharge of their delegated functions to ensure it aligns with corporate policy. - 8.1.2 The power to authorise the exercise of the delegated powers of decision by such other Officers as may be deemed appropriate for the proper and efficient performance of the work.
+A record of any delegations shall be kept by the Monitoring Officer; - 8.1.3 Any action in accordance with the Council's agreed policies and procedures with respect to the recruitment, appointment, promotion, training, grading, discipline, determination of wages and salary scales, determination of allowances, determination and application of conditions of service, including but not limited to allocation of leave, honorariums, ill health retirement and determination of establishment.

-Chief Executive to determine who should exercise that function.
-If the Chief Executive is unable to act due to a conflict of interest, or any other reason, then it is for the Section Deputy Chief Executive/Section 151 Officer to determine who should exercise that function.
-If the Chief Executive and Deputy Chief Executive/Section 151 Officer are unable to act due to a conflict of interest, or any other reason, then the function can be exercised by any Chief Officer from the General Management Team.

-- 8.3 Subject to any statutory restrictions or as otherwise provided for in this Constitution, the powers of a Statutory Officer/Chief Officer, Proper Officer or Senior Officer may be exercised by their nominated deputies or any other authorised Officer. - 8.4 A Statutory Officer/Chief Officer, Proper Officer or Senior Officer may, so far as permissible under the law or otherwise as provided for in this Constitution, sub-delegate their powers within their area of responsibility (including cross-service delegation where appropriate).
+- 8.2 If the Officer to whom a function has been delegated is unable to act due to a conflict of interest, a conflict of opinion with a Chief Officer or any other reason, then it is for the Chief Executive to determine who should exercise that function.
+If the Chief Executive is unable to act due to a conflict of interest, or any other reason, then it is for the Section 151 Officer to determine who should exercise that function.
+If the Chief Executive and Section 151 Officer are unable to act due to a conflict of interest, or any other reason, then the function can be exercised by any Chief Officer. - 8.3 Subject to any statutory restrictions or otherwise provided for in this Constitution, the powers of a Statutory Officer / Chief Officer, Proper Officer or Senior Officer may be exercised by their nominated deputies or any other authorised Officer. - 8.4 A Statutory Officer / Chief Officer, Proper Officer or Senior Officer may, so far as permissible under the law or otherwise as provided for in this Constitution, sub-delegate their powers within their area of responsibility (including cross-service delegation where appropriate).